 Things We Don’t Like

-On the flip side, we aren’t big fans of the fact that your time to purchase the CarvanaCare extended warranty is so limited and must be decided upon before taking delivery of your vehicle.
-This seems a little pushy on the part of Carvana.
+Your time to purchase the CarvanaCare extended warranty is limited and must be decided upon before taking delivery of your vehicle.
+This is a little pushy, Carvana.
 Their coverage durations are also quite short when compared to some other extended warranty providers.

-And lastly, Carvana offers you the option of rolling your CarvanaCare extended warranty into the total financing of your vehicle as part of your regular monthly payment.
-While this might seem like a great budget-friendly option, do you want to pay additional interest fees on your extended warranty, which will raise your monthly payment and increase the overall cost of the extended warranty?
+Carvana offers you the option of rolling your CarvanaCare extended warranty into the total financing of your vehicle as part of your regular monthly payment.
+While this might seem like a great budget-friendly option, you might not want to pay additional interest fees on your extended warranty, especially when they will raise your monthly payment and increase the overall cost of the extended warranty.

 Q. Can you cancel a Carvana warranty?

-A: Yes.
-You can cancel your CarvanaCare extended warranty at any time by calling the plan’s administrator, Silver Rock, at (866) 628-3905.
-They will issue you a prorated refund on your plan usually within 7-10 business days.
+A: Yes, you can cancel your CarvanaCare extended warranty any time by calling the plan’s administrator, Silver Rock, at (866) 628-3905.
+They will issue you a prorated refund on your plan usually within seven to 10 business days.

-Considering the high level of covered parts and systems and the low cost of the plan and the deductible, we feel that CarvanaCare is one of the better extended warranty offerings on the market.
-It’s a very budget-friendly warranty option.
+A. Considering the high level of covered parts and systems and the low cost of the plan and the deductible, we feel that CarvanaCare is one of the better extended warranty offerings on the market.
+And it's budget friendly.

 Q. Is it worth buying a Carvana auto extended warranty?

-This is a very personal question, but if you don’t want to or can’t afford to shell out hundreds of dollars for a major repair on your vehicle, then the CarvanaCare extended warranty is worth looking into further.
-Likewise, if you’re purchasing a car that is known for being costly to repair, like a BMW, Audi, Mercedes, etc., a comprehensive warranty from Carvana can save you thousands of dollars in the long-run.
+A. If you don’t want to or can’t afford to shell out hundreds of dollars for a major repair on your vehicle, the CarvanaCare extended warranty is worth the dough.
+If you’re purchasing a car that is known for being costly to repair, such as a BMW, Audi, or Mercedes, a comprehensive warranty from Carvana can save you thousands of dollars in the long run.

 Q. What does a Carvana extended auto warranty cover?

-The CarvanaCare extended warranty covers your engine, transmission and transfer case, fuel system, ignition system, heating, and air conditioning, steering, cooling system, suspension, brake system, electrical system, exhaust and emissions, front- and rear-wheel drive, and electric and hybrid coverage.
-And it comes with roadside assistance included.
+A. The CarvanaCare extended warranty covers your engine, transmission and transfer case, fuel system, ignition system, heating, and air conditioning, steering, cooling system, suspension, brake system, electrical system, exhaust and emissions, front- and rear-wheel drive, and electric and hybrid coverage.
+And it comes with roadside assistance.

 Q. How much does a Carvana warranty cost?

-Based on your vehicle’s make, model, age, and mileage, you can expect to pay between $500-2,800 for a CarvanaCare extended warranty, depending on the amount of coverage you choose.
+A. Based on your vehicle’s make, model, age, and mileage, you can expect to pay between $500 and $2,800 for a CarvanaCare extended warranty, depending on the amount of coverage you choose.

 Q. Does Carvana provide good customer experience?

-Sadly, Carvana does not get great reviews online for providing a great customer service experience.
+A. Sadly, Carvana does not get great reviews online for providing a great customer service experience.
 They have a pretty dreadful 1.4/5 rating on the Better Business Bureau’s website.
 That being said, you won’t be dealing with Carvana when it comes to issues or claims with the CarvanaCare extended warranty program.
 You’ll be dealing with the plan’s administrator, SilverRock.
-Don’t get too excited though, because they get an even worse 1.2/5 rating by the Better Business Bureau.
+Don’t get too excited, though.
+They have an even worse 1.2/5 rating by the Better Business Bureau.

-Overall, the CarvanaCare extended warranty appears to be one of the better extended warranty plans on the market.
-They claim to cover over 7,500 vehicle components for a very budget-friendly monthly payment of between $20 and $80.
+A. Overall, the CarvanaCare extended warranty appears to be one of the better extended warranty plans on the market.
+They claim to cover more than 7,500 vehicle components for a very budget-friendly monthly payment of $20 to $80.
 Free roadside assistance is also a plus.
-However, only you can truly determine if an extended warranty from Carvana is worth it in the long-run, especially with their dismal BBB ratings when it comes to customer service.
+Only you can truly determine if an extended warranty from Carvana is worth it in the long-run.